brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 Research12 has revealed that as allicin digests in your body it produces sulfenic acid, a compound that reacts with dangerous free radicals faster than any other known compound.

-This is one of the reasons why I named garlic as one of the[top seven anti-aging foods](https://articles.mercola.com/sites/articles/archive/2010/02/27/top-7-foods-that-slow-your-aging.aspx)you can consume.
+This is one of the reasons why I named garlic as one of the [top seven anti-aging foods](https://articles.mercola.com/sites/articles/archive/2010/02/27/top-7-foods-that-slow-your-aging.aspx) you can consume.
 Garlic is also a triple threat against infections, offering antibacterial, antiviral and antifungal properties.

 Not only is it effective at killing antibiotic-resistant bacteria, including MRSA, but it also fights yeast infections, viruses and parasites.
 Garlic must be fresh to give you optimal health benefits though.